-How to pack for 2 weeks of travel in a carry on
+Here's how to pack for 2 weeks of travel using only a carry on

 The greatest packing challenge I have ever faced, conquered.
 Two weeks, various climates, different plans each day and only one carry on.
 How did I do it?
 Read on, fellow nomad.

 I’m home!
 I just returned from my two week trip gallivanting up and down the West Coast, rejuvenated and ready to take on the next phase of my life, graduation!
 I figure this will be my last vacation until next year, so I made sure to do and see as much as I could, dragging Chloe into a non-stop itinerary, bouncing around from one place to the next.